-In our next article, we’ll discuss how to use counter metrics to ensure that you’re still taking of what matters and that you’re not taking detrimental shortcuts.
+In our next article, we’ll discuss how to use counter-metrics to ensure that you’re still talking of what matters and that you’re not taking detrimental shortcuts.

 Have thoughts that you'd like to contribute around north star metrics?
 Chat with other product managers around the world in our PMHQ Community!